Daytona USA 2001

-Daytona USA 2001, known in North America as Daytona USA, is a racing arcade game developed by Sega and Genki which is a complete revamp of Daytona USA for release on the Dreamcast platform.
-This version features every single course from the original Daytona USA game and the Championship Circuit Edition.
-Three new tracks were specially designed for Daytona USA 2001, and all of the tracks are playable normally, in reverse, mirrored, or in reverse-mirrored mode.
+Daytona USA 2001, released in North America as Daytona USA, is a 2000 racing video game developed by Amusement Vision and Genki for the Dreamcast.
+It is a complete revamp of Daytona USA (1994), featuring every course from the original game and Daytona USA: Championship Circuit Edition (1996), as well as three new tracks.
+Daytona USA 2001 also introduced a Championship mode, where the player must place above a certain point in the overall rankings to progress, culminating in the King of Daytona Cup.

-The game's graphics were significantly updated from previous home installments of Daytona USA, more resembling the likes of Daytona USA 2.
-It was also playable online, allowing for competition between up to four players and uploading/downloading of best times and ghost car information, although the online options were removed from the PAL version.
-The Dreamcast's online servers for both Alien Front Online and Daytona USA 2001 were taken down permanently by mistake as a result of the developers hard-coding the IP-address to the servers in the game and Sega giving away a network block that belonged to AT&T.
+The game's graphics were significantly updated from previous home installments of Daytona USA, more resembling that of Daytona USA 2.
+It also featured support for online play, allowing for competition between up to four players and uploading/downloading of best times and ghost car information, although the online options were removed from the PAL version.

-Another addition to Daytona USA 2001 was the Championship mode, where the player must place above a certain point in the overall rankings to progress, culminating in the King of Daytona Cup.
+The Dreamcast's online servers for Daytona USA 2001 were taken down permanently by mistake as a result of the developers hard-coding the IP-address to the servers in the game and Sega giving away a network block that belonged to AT&T. Online services for the game were unofficially restored by fans through private servers in 2023.